org-tigris-jsapar/jsapar/docs/basics_schema.md

 a cell value while composing.
 If `ignorewrite=true`, an empty cell will be written as if it contained an empty string.

 You can specify a maximum length to read or write to a cell value with the `maxlenght` attribute.
 Input and output value will then be silently truncated to this length.
-If you want to get an error when field is to long, use the format regexp pattern described below instead.
+If you want to get an error when field is too long, use the format regexp pattern described below instead.
 #### Cell formats
 If you want the library to do type conversion while parsing or composing, you need to specify the format of a cell.
 For